rl1987/trickster.dev/tricksterblog/content/post/xpath-very-basics.md

 ```

 The query to get a `<td>` with `SCRAPE ME` text would be: `//tr[./td[text()="scrape"]]/td[2]`.
-This query uses all the XPath feaures we discussed with one more thing: indexing.
+This query uses all the XPath features we discussed with one more thing: indexing.
 We say `[2]`
 at the end of the query to get the second element from ones it finds.
 Note that unlike a lot
 of programming languages, XPath starts the indices at 1 - beware of off-by-one bugs in your
 queries!